***GET THE CANDLESTICKS TRADING PDF EBOOK***

 Not all pin bar candlesticks are created equal.

-You can look for the setup confirmation within a candle itself.
+You can look for the setup confirmation within the candle itself.

 In the first case, we see a pin bar on a daily chart on the left and an hourly chart on the right.